WebAssembly/spec/spectec/test-prose/TEST.md

   - Either:
     - elemmode_u0 is (ACTIVE x expr).
     - |C.TABLES| is greater than x.
-    - C.TABLES[x] is (lim rt').
+    - the table type C.TABLES[x] is (lim rt').
-    - the reference type rt matches the reference type rt'.
+    - rt matches the reference type rt'.
     - the expression expr is valid with the value type I32.
-    - the expression expr is constant.
+    - expr is constant.
   - Or: elemmode_u0 is PASSIVE.
   - Or: elemmode_u0 is DECLARE.

 Elem_ok
 - the table segment (ELEM elemtype expr* elemmode) is valid with the element type elemtype if:
-  - the reference type elemtype is valid.
+  - elemtype is valid.
   - For all expr in expr*,
-    - the expression expr is valid with the value type elemtype.
+    - the expression expr is valid with elemtype.
-    - the expression expr is constant.
+    - expr is constant.
-  - the elemmode elemmode is valid with the element type elemtype.
+  - the elemmode elemmode is valid with elemtype.

 Datamode_ok
 - the datamode datamode_u0 is valid with the data type OK if:
   - Either:
     - datamode_u0 is (ACTIVE x expr).
     - |C.MEMS| is greater than x.
-    - C.MEMS[x] is mt.
+    - the memory type C.MEMS[x] is mt.
     - the expression expr is valid with the value type I32.
-    - the expression expr is constant.
+    - expr is constant.
   - Or: datamode_u0 is PASSIVE.

 Data_ok
 - the memory segment (DATA b* datamode) is valid with the data type OK if:
-  - the datamode datamode is valid with the data type OK.
+  - the datamode datamode is valid with OK.

 Start_ok
 - the start function (START x) is valid if: